tee3/homedir/README.md

    If this can be done per-user in a sane way, it should be done that way.
 This currently will require at least administrator access and a Homebrew python for OS X and `sudo` access for other Unix systems.
 This is not good and could potentially be remedied, but making it work easily is a bit of a pain.

+## support for ruby packages

+The `install_gem` script will install required Ruby packages for all systems.

+There are some outstanding issues with this approach.

+1. There are no packages required yet.
+This will be fixed after this gets pushed up and things are moving.

+2. Right now, the packages are part of the script.
+However, this might be better done with a list of packages , but I'm not yet familiar how that all works.

+3. This currently installs to the default location and therefore must be run as an appropriate user and with the appropriate permissions.
+   If this can be done per-user in a sane way, it should be done that way.
+This currently will require at least administrator access and a Homebrew ruby for OS X and `sudo` access for other Unix systems.
+This is not good and could potentially be remedied, but making it work easily is a bit of a pain.